Jaime5Alvarez/Domain-Application-Infraestructure/README.md

 # React Task Manager App

-This is a simple React Task Manager app that allows you to add, complete, and view tasks.
+This is a simple React Task Manager app that allows you to add, complete, and view tasks using the Domain-Application-Infraestructure layer.
 It uses functional components and state management to handle tasks.

 ## Installation